Up to 50% off sofas & mattresses — limited‑time deals.

 Convertible Sofa Summary: Definition, Types, and Best Uses

-A convertible sofa is seating that transforms into a bed-like surface by folding, sliding, or lifting a mechanism.
+A convertible sofa is a sofa or sofa-like seat that turns into a bed or near-flat sleeping surface through a folding, sliding, or lift mechanism.

 Key takeaways: